karstengresch/symbioticon18/README.md

 Your starting point is the Red Hat Solution Explorer available at: https://tutorial-web-app-webapp.symbioticon.opentry.me

-As a cluster admin, you can log in using: admin@example.com / M9QlGhRuYRpy

-We have also created 50 evaluation users to allow multiple people to run through the walkthroughs.
-These evaluation accounts take the form of evalsNN@example.com where NN represents a number between 01 and 50.
-The password for each of these evals accounts is Password1.

 You can also access the Master OpenShift console at https://symbioticon.opentry.me

 ## Installing Mobile Core